-C403.7.8.2C403.7.8.1.1 Occupied Standby System Controls Multiple zone system controls Multiple zone systems required to that can automatically reset the effective minimum outdoor air setpoint, per Section C403.6.6 and that serve zones with occupied-standby zone controls shall reset the effective minimum outdoor air set-point based on a zone outdoor air requirement of zero for all zones in occupied-standby mode.
+C403.7.8.2 Occupied Standby System Controls Multiple zone systems that can automatically reset the effective minimum outdoor air setpoint and that serve zones with occupied-standby zone controls shall reset the effective minimum outdoor air set-point based on a zone outdoor air requirement of zero for all zones in occupied-standby mode.
 Sequences of operation for system outside air reset shall comply with an approved method.